steadicat/attardi.org/gatsby/src/articles/why-we-memo-all-the-things.md

 - Use `React.memo` some of the time
 - Use `React.memo` all the time

 The first option sounds like the most appealing, doesn’t it?
 Figure out when we can benefit from `React.memo`, and use it then, and only then.
 However, before we go that far, we have to remind ourselves that we work on a large team.
-No matter how diligent we are with education, code review, and profiling, we are not going to get it right 100% of the time.
+No matter how diligent we are with education, code review, and profiling, **we are not going to get it right 100% of the time**.
 So we have to ask ourselves:

-What is the cost of getting it wrong?
+<blockquote class="quote">What is the cost of getting it wrong?</blockquote>

 If we `memo` a component that doesn’t need to be, all we’re doing is a shallow equality check on the props of that component, on each potential render.